What Your 650 Credit Score Says About You

 Based on this chart, a 650 credit score falls under the “fair” category.

 A fair credit score could make it more challenging to get approved for various financial products.
-If you do manage to get approved, you could be facing higher interest rates and lower loan amounts.
+If you do manage to get approved, you may face higher interest rates and lower loan amounts.

 That said, a 650 credit score is right at the cusp of ‘good’ credit, so you may have luck with some lenders.